-Your family or friends might feel that since they’re putting up the money for your business or helping it expand, they should have a say on how you handle your finances.
+Your family or friends might think that since they’re putting up the money for your business or helping it expand, they should have a say on how you handle your finances.

 Borrowing money from family for business purposes could hurt their own finances.
 Probably your parents have been saving money for their retirement and old age.
 They’re taking a risk extending you a business loan.

-As in 2018, you have to pay taxes on an amount of $15,000 or more given as a gift (according to taxact.blog).
+You have to pay taxes on an amount of $14,000 or more given as a gift.
 Make sure you contact a tax expert or accountant to check if your family loan could have any tax implication.

 Your family probably lacks a background in business and finances; therefore, they can’t offer you expertise in your industry or other resources in business management or finances.

 If, at the end of the day and after going through the pros and cons, you think borrowing money from family for your business might be your solution, then do it right.